 - Selling: own course, which opens just for a limited time in a year.
 The only thing you can do is join the waiting list.

-Glen is well known in the blogging and SEO community for a long time, better recognised from viperchill blog.
-Which is kinda abandoned now, but can't be ditched away, because it is still a valuable asset with strong authority.
+Glen is well known in the blogging and SEO community for a long time, better recognized from viperchill blog.
+Which is kinda abandoned now, but can’t be ditched away, because it is still a valuable asset with strong authority.
 You can find his latest updates on Gaps blog.

 matthewwoodward by Matthew Woodward